Lobster Bound: Camden, Maine

 ceiling with exposed wooden beams gave it a rustic and cozy feel.
 At each

-Near the cottage, a wildflower garden flourished with Black-Eyed Susans,
+the cottage, a wildflower garden flourished with black-eyed Susans, Queen

-sight of the bay.
-Victoria, the baker makes fresh popovers and assorted breads
+of the bay.
+Victoria, the baker makes fresh popovers and assorted breads each

-each morning for the guests.
-It’s not uncommon to see the resident cat
+morning for the guests.
+It’s not uncommon to see the resident cat meander

 warm night and watch for shooting stars.